 Get the most out of your first coaching session with this guide to the key questions to ask, and learn how to prepare to get the maximum benefits from your coach from day one of your interactions.

-Coaching is one of many ways people can further refine themselves, further their careers, and find different ways to tackle familiar tasks.
+Coaching is one way you can further hone your skill set, drive your career, and find new ways to tackle familiar tasks.
 Others may take it as an opportunity to go back to basics, helping to relearn a skill that they may have picked up bad habits in doing or to keep afresh of new developments and techniques.

 Preparing for your first coaching session

 The first coaching session can be a little daunting, especially for those who’ve never received it before.
 But remember that the process is for your benefit, so always make sure you get the most out of the experience by asking the right questions.
 The right frame of mind is always a bonus as well.